caesar1111/openHAB2_beginners_walkthrough/openHAB2_beginners_walkthroughspellcheck.md

 ```bash
 sudo systemctl restart openhab2.service
 ```
-**NOTE:** The restart of the service can take several minutes.
+**NOTE:** The restart of the service can tanke several minuts.
 You will not be able to access the PaperUI GUI during the restart.

 Check the openHAB2 service status:
 ```bash